Q&A on a Christian’s Concern about the End of Life

 Major surgery or other costly medical treatment of our modern age whose only purpose is to extend what God will take away very soon may in good conscience be refused.
 Limited resources may not make these treatments possible, and the knowledge that our times are in God’s hands does not make them necessary.

 QUESTION: Are living wills of any benefit to a Christian?

-ANSWER: Please understand that living wills were the creation of the American Euthanasia Society, now called the Society for the Right to Die.
+ANSWER: Please understand that living wills were the creation of the American Euthanasia Society, now called Choice in Dying.
 Their original purpose was not to give people the right to refuse treatment, a right they have always had, but to give them the right to decide to die when they saw fit, in other words, to commit suicide.
 These documents adopted by the legislatures of individual states focus on the right to die that may include the purposeful hastening of death by refusing even food and water.
 For such a purpose a Christian cannot use a living will.

 Our times are in the hands of our gracious Lord.
 He will care for us in every condition for our eternal good.
 But let the way we care for our lives and those of others be a strong witness to a world sinking into unbelief and wickedness that human life is a precious gift of God that he gives and takes.
 May our words and actions proclaim as patient Job once did, “The Lord gave and the Lord has taken away; may the name of the Lord be praised” (Job 1:21).